U.S. consumer agency seeks to overhaul debt collection industry

 A federal law, the Fair Debt Collection Practices Act, already prohibits collectors from using abusive, unfair or deceptive practices to recoup money.

-The industry has awaited the overhaul proposal since 2013 and CFPB had penalized a number of large debt collectors in recent years.
+The industry has been awaiting the overhaul proposal since 2013 and CFPB had penalized a number of large debt collectors in recent years.
 The CFPB receives thousands of complaints each month about debt collection, more than any other area.

-"If you look at their analysis, they are stating that everything has either a low or moderate cost to market participants.
-They've done this in the past and I suspect the costs to market participants are going to be significant," said John Redding, partner at BuckleySandler, a firm specializing in financial services law.

-He added that new requirements on collecting and sharing information would lead to, at minimum, expensive modifications to the technology firms use to track debts.

 The agency also found credit card, student loan and automobile debts in collection typically have balances of $2,000 or more.